B.A., North Carolina State University; M.A., M.Div.,Liberty University; Ph.D., University of Wales-Trinity Saint David

 Ed Smither joined the CIU faculty in 2012.
 Prior to that, he taught intercultural studies and church history at Liberty University for six years.
 Ed previously served for fourteen years in intercultural ministry working primarily among Muslims in France, North Africa, and the USA.

 Ed earned a PhD in Historical Theology from the University of Wales (UK) and a PhD in Intercultural Studies from the University of Pretoria (South Africa).
-In addition to a number of scholarly and practical articles, he has written four books, Augustine as Mentor: A Model for Preparing Spiritual Leaders, Brazilian Evangelical Missions in the Arab World, Rethinking Constantine, and Mission in the Early Church, and translated François Decret's Early Christianity in North Africa from French.
+In addition to a number of scholarly and practical articles, he has written four books--Augustine as Mentor: A Model for Preparing Spiritual Leaders, Brazilian Evangelical Missions in the Arab World, Mission in the Early Church, and Rethinking Constantine.
+He also translated François Decret's Early Christianity in North Africa from French.

 As a teacher, Ed loves coming alongside students and helping them discover their place in the mission of God.
 While he believes that the classroom is a passionate environment for mentoring for mission, he also enjoys meeting students for coffee and meals and serving together in ministry projects and short-term mission trips.